tssajo/Minify/messages/install.txt

 If you do not have these commands available in your system PATH then alternatively, you can specify custom locations for both the `uglifyjs` and `java` commands in the User Settings of this Package.

+IMPORTANT NOTE FOR MAC USERS!
+If javascript minification does not work, the most likely reason is: Sublime Text does not search for executable files under the /usr/local/bin directory regardless of your system PATH setting (ST uses its own PATH settings).
+To solve this issue you can create a symlink:

+`cd /usr/bin && sudo ln -s /usr/local/bin/node node`

+Also, on OSX you must specify the full path to the `uglifyjs` executable by creating a `Settings -- User` file for Minify which should include at least the following setting:

+    "uglifyjs_command": "/usr/local/bin/uglifyjs"

 Installation
 ------------
 You may install the `Minify` Sublime Text Package via the excellent [Package Control](https://sublime.wbond.net/) package manager